Search

 Loren LaPorte

-In her first season as head coach in 2018, LaPorte guided the Dukes to a 43-14 overall record, including 19-2 in Colonial Athletic Association play.
-The 2018 Colonial Athletic Association Coach of the Year, LaPorte helped JMU earn its seventh overall and sixth consecutive NCAA Regional appearance.
-Under her guidance, Odicci Alexander and Kate Gordon where named to the NFCA All-America Third Team.
-She also coached Alexander 2018 CAA Player of the Year and boasts five NFCA All-Region and four All-CAA student athletes.
+In her first season as head coach in 2018, LaPorte guided the Dukes to a 43-14 overall record, including 19-2 in CAA play.
+The 2018 CAA Coach of the Year, LaPorte helped JMU earn its seventh overall and sixth consecutive NCAA Regional appearance.
+Under her guidance, Odicci Alexander and Kate Gordon were named to the NFCA All-America Third Team.
+She also coached Alexander to earn 2018 CAA Player of the Year recognition and boasts five NFCA All-Region and four All-CAA student athletes.

 LaPorte, a former Roanoke College standout, joined Radford after spending the 2009 season as an assistant coach at her alma mater.
 She made a successful transition from player to coach, serving as the Maroons' infield instructor and helping them to a 24-11 overall and 12-6 ODAC (Old Dominion Athletic Conference) record.